raashidsalih/churn-pipeline/README.md

  - Employ various elements of the modern data stack
  - Be applied to a somewhat realistic business use case
  - Serve as a template for others to learn from and use via extensive documentation
+# What's Next?
+ - Model retraining pipelines with Experiment Tracking using MLflow
+ - Automated model deployment using MLflow Model Registry
+ - Monitoring using Evidently and Grafana
+ - Implement unit and integration tests for Airflow functions.
+ - Develop SCD2 functionality for dimension tables.
+ - Evaluate feasibility of incremental refresh (models) via dbt to prevent overhead.

 ## Project Architecture